jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     }
 ```

-The anonymous segments, the dynamic growing ones that are not statically compiled into the kernel image, are initalized with a call to `anoymous_vm_segment`, similar to the user segments, but simpler:
+The anonymous segments, those not statically compiled into the kernel image, are initialized with a call to `anoymous_vm_segment`, similar to the user segments, but simpler:

 ```C
 static struct virtualmem *anonymous_vm_segment(unsigned long start_addr,